yuanz03/tp/docs/UserGuide.md

 * `EMAIL` should not be blank.
 * `ADDRESS` should not be blank.
 * `TEAM_NAME` must be an existing team in the PlayBook.
 Use the `addteam` command to add a team first.
-* `TEAM_NAME` should contain alphanumeric characters only with no spaces.
+* `TEAM_NAME` should contain only alphanumeric characters, with no spaces.
 * `TEAM_NAME` is case-insensitive, e.g. `u16` is the same as `U16`.
 * `TEAM_NAME` should not be blank.
 * `INJURY` is case-insensitive, e.g. `acl` is the same as `ACL`.